Graduate School of Arts and Sciences

 Detailed instructions for submitting dissertations are available from the Graduate School office or GSAS Web site under Resources for Current Students.
 See also the statement in this Bulletin, under "Fees and Expenses," on the final doctoral fee.

-Every resident, post-resident and continuation student must register at the beginning of each term, whether attending regular courses of study, carrying on research or independent reading, writing a thesis or dissertation or utilizing any academic service or facility of the university.
+Every resident, post-resident, extended master's and continuation student must register at the beginning of each term, whether attending regular courses of study, carrying on research or independent reading, writing a thesis or dissertation or utilizing any academic service or facility of the university.

 Program of Study